 Salsita CEO Matthew Gertner has a Computer Science background and interviews every candidate as part of the hiring process.
 Candidates can expect both a high-level technical conversation with him as well as a casual conversation about Salsita’s culture.

-“Matthew is involved in the process to have direct touch with employees,” says Salsita HR Manager Marketa Tuláčková.
+“Matthew is involved in the process to have direct touch with employees,” said Salsita HR Manager Marketa Tuláčková.
 In the early days of hiring at Salsita, he was the only person involved in the process.

 Matthew likes to start the interview by answering any questions the candidate may have.
 He then asks for a general overview, and discusses their past projects, technical details, and how they’ve addressed their biggest challenges.
 He also gives them a programming test focused on practical decisions about software architecture.